 Foundation courses in management, economics, psychology, history, law, government and statistics are taken in ILR.
 Electives taken within ILR and at Cornell’s other undergraduate colleges are used to pursue interests in business, law, government, economics, international relations, psychology, public policy, social and political history, and other areas.
-Review our ILR Curriculum Requirements (PDF, 387 KB) document to see examples of how some students are using courses within ILR and around the university to pursue these interests.
-Learn more about the ILR curriculum.
+Review our Curriculum and Sample Electives to see examples of how students use courses within ILR and around the university to pursue these interests.

 Do I select a major?

 There is only one major at ILR.
 All students earn a Bachelor of Science degree in Industrial and Labor Relations from Cornell University.

 Can I pursue a minor?

 While many students simply pursue their specific interests by selecting elective courses from ILR and throughout Cornell, some choose to pursue formal minors.